Adam-Gladstone/Office365AddIns/README.md

 #### RScriptAddIn
-1. Copy the bin\Debug or bin\Release contents to a new directory.
-Confirm that in the directory there is a file called RScriptAddIn.vsto.
-This is the deployment file.
-2. Double-click this file to install the add-in.
+1. Download the Office365AddIns-master.zip
+2. Right-click and select Properties.
+Check Unblock.
+Click OK.
+3. Find the Publish directory.
+Copy the Publish.zip file locally.
+(This is a workaround for the incorrect timestamps on the original published artifacts).
+4. Extract the Publish.zip to your local machine.
+	In the Publish directory there are two sub-directories:
+		- ExcelRAddIn
+		- RScriptAddIn
+5. In the RScriptAddIn directory, double-click the setup.exe.
+This will install the add-in into Microsoft Word.
+__NOTE__: If you have previously installed a version of the add-in, you will not be able to install a new version until the previous version has been uninstalled.
+To uninstall, go to the Control Panel > Add or Remove Programs.
+Uninstall the previous version and then re-run the setup.exe.
+(See the section "Prompt to manually uninstall appears when you publish and install a solution on the development computer" on  https://learn.microsoft.com/en-us/troubleshoot/developer/visualstudio/tools-utilities/troubleshooting-office-solution-deployment).
-3. Start Word, open a blank document.
+6. Once the add-in is installed, start Microsoft Word, open a blank document.
 In the menu bar there is an Add-ins menu.
 Select this and in the ribbon bar you should see the R Tools menu.
 This consists of a button to Show and Hide the Task Pane, a button to execute R script, and a settings button.
 Press the Settings button.
 An R Environment Settings dialog box is displayed.
 Fill in the details for the R Home and the R Path.
 R Home is where the base R installation lives.
 R Path is the directory where the R.dll lives.
+Under the Packages to Load, insert the Name 'stats' and press the '+' button.
+This will load the stats package by default.
 Press OK.
-4. Open the document "RScriptAddIn/Tests/AddIn Test.docx".
+7. Open the document "RScriptAddIn/Tests/AddIn Test.docx".
 Select the line 'x <- seq(1:50)'.
 On the Add-ins menu, press the button Run Script.
 The task pane will open (if it is not already visible).
-In the lower third, where the Messages are displayed there should be two informational messages indicating that R has been initialized correctly.
+In the lower third, where the Messages are displayed there should be two informational messages indicating that R has been initialized correctly and a message indicating that the stats package has been loaded.
 In the Environment list view you should see the results of evaluating the R script.
 Continue executing the script.
 The following screenshot shows the sample session:

 <img src="Images/RScriptAddIn.PNG" alt="ExcelRAddIn" width="100%" height="100%">